Dexter Press, Inc.

 Ohio Turnpike, Youngstown, Ohio (Date Unknown)

-Vintage divided back chrome postcard (c.
-1970s) picturing the Ohio Turnpike in Youngstown, Ohio, from the air.
+Postcard from the 1970s showing the Ohio Turnpike in Youngstown, Ohio, from the air.

 Scene in Franklin Park, Columbus, Ohio (Date Unknown)